Shelter Learniverse and Industry-Wide Calendar

 • Gain confidence in providing high-quality care for every animal.

-Applications are being accepted for the Winter 2026 session starting 1/5/26!
 Start learning today and become part of the growing movement to transform animal sheltering.

 Certification is currently free, #ThanksToMaddie!

+This program is most relevant for individuals working in public shelters or private shelters with municipal contracts.
 Enrollment is limited; applicants from these shelter types will be prioritized for this session.

 Learn more about upcoming sessions and apply at https://tinyurl.com/SCS-General